B1ack2un/AstronetTESS/README.md

 ### Downloading TESS Data

 A *light curve* is a plot of the brightness of a star over time.
-We will befocusing on light curves produced by the TESS space telescope.
+We will be focusing on light curves produced by the TESS space telescope.
 An example light curve (produced by Kepler) is shown below.

 ![Kepler-934](docs/kepler-943.png)